huntforhomesaz/cleanout2closing-site/content/pages/for-seniors-and-their-families.md

 You do not have to wait for a crisis or a firm move-in date to start getting organized.

-### â€œWhat if we do not all agree on what should happen with the house?â€
+### "What if we do not all agree on what should happen with the house?"

 That is very common.